jrtechs/github-graphs/README.md

 The objective of creating an app under your github account is to access an endpoint through the GitHub API and obtain credentials to set your environment file.
-For directives on how to create a new OAuth app, consult the corresponding Github developer documentation [here](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).
+For more information on how to create a new OAuth app, consult the corresponding Github developer documentation [here](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).

 #### Create a .env file

-Setup your environment credentials by creating a `.env file` inside the folder `/server` with the code below filled in.
+After forking this repository, run the command `cd server/`.
+Inside that folder, setup your environment credentials by creating a `.env file` with the code below filled in.

 ```
 CLIENT_ID = <your_client_ID_from_oauth_app>